RubyMotionJP/SublimeRubyMotionBuilder/README.md

-RubyMotionBuilder for Sublime Text 2
+RubyMotionBuilder for Sublime Text 2 and 3
 ==========================================

-This plugin provides some features that simplify RubyMotion developing in Sublime Text 2.
+This plugin provides some features that simplify RubyMotion developing in Sublime Text 2 and 3.

 * RubyMotion syntax